ingomueller-net/ThunderBirthDay/readme.txt

-Michael Kurz -- For the active testing and the support in bug smashing! edvoldi -- A very eager tester from www.sunbird-kalender.de/forum/ Babelzilla and the translators there -- See datails in install.rdf
+Michael Kurz -- For the active testing and the support in bug smashing! edvoldi -- A very eager tester from www.sunbird-kalender.de/forum/ Babelzilla and the translators there -- See datails in install.rdf www.icondrawer.com -- For making the duty free icon used for this extension

 And many other testers...